 Time and Temperatures

 When reverse searing a ribeye steak, you’ll want to first smoke the meat.
-You need to preheat the smoker to 225°F. Then cook the meat until it has an internal temperature of 110°F for a rare piece of meat or up to 120°F for medium-rare steak.
+You need to preheat the smoker to 225°F. Then cook the meat until it has an internal temperature of 110°F for a rare piece of meat, while the ideal medium-rare steak temp is 130-135°F.

 It will take you around one hour to smoke the meat, but you’ll need to keep track of the meat’s internal temperature.
 Have a thermometer on hand to make sure the meat is not overcooked.
 When the ribeye steak reaches the required temperature, take it from the smoker and put it on a grill or a skillet over direct heat.
 Doing so will give the meat a strong sear.